jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 ## Goal

-To use publicly available genomics dataset to achieve the following goals:
+Heuristic mining of publicly available genomics dataset to achieve the following goals:

-* Use of a hierarchical-based population structure analysis to mapping pangenomes for loci discovery and trait prediction
+* Using hierarchical-based population structure analysis to mapping pangenomes for loci discovery and trait prediction
 * Identification of novel hidden variants or potential ecotypes within each population of serovar

 ### Methods

-ProkEvo was used for processing of paired-end Illumina raw sequences to generate the following outputs: core-genome alignment, BAPS, MLST, SISTR, AMR mapping, plasmid identification, and pangenome annotation.
+The computational platform ProkEvo was used for processing of paired-end Illumina raw sequences to generate the following outputs: core-genome alignment, BAPS, MLST, SISTR, AMR mapping, plasmid identification, and pangenome annotation.
 FasTree was used to construct core-genome phylogenies.
 AKronyMer was used to construct a pairwise distance matrix between bacterial genomes using the core-genome information as input.
 More information about Akronymer can be found here (https://github.com/knights-lab/aKronyMer).
+Parameters set in ProkEvo are provided here ( ).
 All data mining and statiscal modeling were done using custom R and python scripts.

 ### Results